narula/narula.github.io/_posts/2013-12-15-consistency.md

 Those three consistency levels above get a lot of attention, but I think what's really critical when programming is this idea of isolation.
-Can we write code as if our program were the only thing running in the system?
-How nice would that be?
+Can we write code as if there were only one copy of the data and we had the only program running in the system?
+Usually this requirement is too strong; [this paper](http://www.pmg.csail.mit.edu/papers/icde00.pdf) does a great job precisely defining different levels of isolation.

 ## Serializability, or Nope Still Confusing!